POTS flare-up: Triggers, symptoms, and how to cope

 Cooling and hydration

-Staying cool and hydrated can also help you manage flares.
-Using a fan, a cooling towel, or sipping cold fluids may reduce dizziness or tiredness.
+Using a fan or a cooling towel may reduce your dizziness or tiredness.
+Sipping a cool drink may also help.
 Drinks that include electrolytes can help replace fluids, especially if dehydration plays a role.

 Supportive positioning